Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_customer_support_email_app/tasty_bytes_customer_support_email_app.md

 ![auto-response](assets/auto-response.png)

 - Click Send to dispatch the email.
-Subsequently, you'll be prompted to add the response to the knowledge base.
+You will then be prompted to add the response to the knowledge base.
 - Choose Yes to add it, which will provide a summary for addition.
 - Click Save to store the response in the knowledge base.
 Additionally, you have the option to interact with the chatbot for further assistance.